saifxhatem/news_app/README.md

 DB_PASSWORD=your_database_password
   ```

-This project also uses a mailer, so you need to define your mailer
+This project also uses a mailer, so you need set up an SMTP mailer and define your mailer in the following fields:

 ```
 MAIL_MAILER=smtp